pschool-in/curriculum/content/grammar/noun.md

 ### Abstract Noun

-An abstract noun is a noun which refers to ideas, qualities, and conditions - things that cannot be seen or touched. eg: beauty, time, truth, danger,
+An abstract noun is a noun that refers to ideas, qualities, and conditions - things that cannot be seen or touched. eg: beauty, time, truth, danger,

 ### Collective Noun